 10. Typeform: Best for Design-First and Conversational NPS Surveys

-Typeform is a design-centric survey and form builder known for its visually engaging, conversational experience.
-While not built specifically for NPS programs, Typeform allows businesses to create simple, branded NPS surveys with a modern look and feel.
+Typeform is a design-centric survey and form builder known for its visually engaging, conversational surveys.
+While not built specifically for NPS programs, Typeform allows businesses to create simple, branded net promoter score surveys with a modern look and feel.
 It's ideal for teams prioritizing aesthetic design, easy setup, and high engagement, especially for lightweight customer feedback or small-scale NPS collection.

 - Best For: Small businesses, startups, marketers, UX teams, design-focused brands